FairwindsOps/charts/stable/insights-agent/README.md

 `{report}.image.repository` | Repository to use for the report image |
 `{report}.image.tag` | Image tag to use for the report |
 `trivy.privateImages.dockerConfigSecret` | Name of a secret containing a docker `config.json` | ""
+`trivy.maxConcurrentScans` | Maximum number of scans to run concurrently | 5
 `goldilocks.controller.exclude-namespaces` | Namespaces to exclude from the goldilocks report | `kube-system`